 B.Sc., M.Sc., PhD Waterloo - Professor

 M.Sc.
-Utrecht, MBA Derby, PhD Ramon LLULL, CPA, CMA - Associate Professor
+Utrecht, MBA Derby, PhD Ramon Llull, CPA, CMA - Associate Professor and Chair

 B.Sc.
 Memorial, PhD Ottawa - Associate Professor

 B.Sc., M.Sc.
 National (Singapore), PhD Sheffield - Professor

 B.Sc., M.Sc.
 Guelph, PhD Waterloo - Associate Professor

 B.Sc.
 Newcastle (UK), PhD North Wales - Professor

 PhD Western Ontario - Assistant Professor

 George van der Merwe

 B.Sc., M.Sc., PhD Stellenbosch (South Africa) - Associate Professor